Lshango/MiniHabitsLog/Kalman.md

 To bring this full circle, $COV(x,\dot x)$ are the off-diagonal elements of $\mathbf P$.
 Recall that those values were computed with $\mathbf{FPF}^\mathsf T$.
 So the covariance of position and velocity is computed during the predict step.
 The Kalman gain for the velocity is proportional to this covariance, and we adjust the velocity estimate based on how inaccurate it was during the last epoch times a value proportional to this covariance.

 In summary, these linear algebra equations may be unfamiliar to you, but computation is actually very simple.
 It is essentially the same computation that we performed in the g-h filter.
 Our constants are different in this chapter because we take the noise in the process model and sensors into account, but the math is the same.

+### **Filter Initialization**

+There are many schemes for initializing the filter.
+The following approach performs well in most situations.
+In this scheme you do not initialize the filter until you get the first measurement, $\mathbf z_0$.
+From this you can compute the initial value for $\mathbf x$ with $\mathbf x_0 = \mathbf z_0$.
+If  $\mathbf z$ is not of the same size, type, and units as $\mathbf x$, which is usually the case, we can use our measurement function as follow.

+We know

+$$\mathbf z = \mathbf{Hx}$$

+Hence,

+$$\begin{aligned}
+\mathbf H^{-1}\mathbf{Hx} &= \mathbf H^{-1}\mathbf z \\
+\mathbf x &= \mathbf H^{-1}\mathbf z\end{aligned}$$

+Matrix inversion requires a square matrix, but $\mathbf H$ is rarely square.
+SciPy will compute the Moore-Penrose pseudo-inverse of a matrix with `scipy.linalg.pinv`

+Specialized knowledge of your problem domain may lead you to a different computation, but this is one way to do it.
+For example, if the state includes velocity you might take the first two measurements of position, compute the difference, and use that as the initial velocity.

+Now we need to compute a value for $\mathbf P$.
+This will vary by problem, but in general you will use the measurement error $\mathbf R$ for identical terms, and maximum values for the rest of the terms.
+Maybe that isn't clear.
+In this chapter we have been tracking and object using position and velocity as the state, and the measurements have been positions.
+In that case we would initialize $\mathbf P$ with

+$$\mathbf P = \begin{bmatrix}\mathbf R_0 & 0 \\0 & vel_{max}^2\end{bmatrix}$$

+The diagonal of $\mathbf P$ contains the variance of each state variable, so we populate it with reasonable values. $\mathbf R$ is a reasonable variance for the position, and the maximum velocity squared is a reasonable variance for the velocity.
+It is squared because variance is squared: $\sigma^2$.

+You really need to understand the domain in which you are working and initialize your filter on the best available information.
+For example, suppose we were trying to track horses in a horse race.
+The initial measurements might be very bad, and provide you with a position far from the starting gate.
+We know that the horse must start at the starting gate; initializing the filter to the initial measurement would lead to suboptimal results.
+In this scenario we would want to always initialize the Kalman filter with the starting gate position of the horse.

+### **Some Advise**

+Here we see that the filter initially struggles for several iterations to acquire the track, but then it accurately tracks our dog.
+In fact, this is nearly optimum - we have not designed $\mathbf Q$ optimally, but $\mathbf R$ is optimal.
+A rule of thumb for $\mathbf Q$ is to set it between $\frac{1}{2}\Delta a$ to $\Delta a$, where $\Delta a$ is the maximum amount that the acceleration will change between sample periods.
+This only applies for the assumption we are making in this chapter - that acceleration is constant and uncorrelated between each time period.
+In the Kalman Math chapter we will discuss several different ways of designing $\mathbf Q$.

+To some extent you can get similar looking output by varying either ${\mathbf R}$ or ${\mathbf Q}$, but I urge you to not 'magically' alter these until you get output that you like.
+Always think about the physical implications of these assignments, and vary ${\mathbf R}$ and/or ${\mathbf Q}$ based on your knowledge of the system you are filtering.
+Back that up with extensive simulations and/or trial runs of real data.